anthonyting/personal-plugins/README.md

 - adds natural player head drops from charged creepers blowing up players
 - renames the console window to show the current number of players online
-- adds a periodic backup of world files (as a zip) with delay and backup directory specified in config.yml
+- adds a periodic backup of world files (as a zip)
 - periodic backup saves the last two versions of the worlds in `backup.zip` and `backup-prev.zip`
+- stops spawners from spawning if too many of its creations are nearby
+- disable donkey dupe glitch

 ## How to build